ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 	Derived values are effects under the hood, but they rerun immediately when their dependencies change.
 </Card>

-Effects should only be used for side-effects like fetching data from an API, working with the DOM directly, or to synchronize with an external system that doesn't understand Svelte's reactivity:
+Effects are mostly used to synchronize with external systems that don't understand Svelte's reactivity and should only be used for side-effects like fetching data from an API, or working with the DOM directly:

 ```svelte:App.svelte
 <script>